 |Average Base Salary/annum (In INR)

 Note: The higher the level of seniority, the higher the average pay structure.
 However, there is a small downfall for the 20+ years employees if they do not upskill themselves with time.

-Location is yet another factor affecting the database administrator salary in India.
-There are some locations that have better job opportunities, more demand for the candidates, and, naturally, become a hub of thriving possibilities.
+Location is yet another factor affecting the database administrator’s salary in India.
+There are some locations that have better job opportunities, more demand for candidates, and, naturally, become a hub of thriving possibilities.

 For example, Bangalore is known for its IT sector and has so many options for aspiring candidates whereas, there is not much talk about cities like Jaipur, Chandigarh, etc. Therefore, there seem better pay structures at some locations than others.

-Read below to see what locations have better salary opportunities as a database administrator.
+Read below to see what locations have better salary opportunities for a database administrator.

 The average base salary for a database administrator in Bangalore is ₹614,998 per annum and total pay ranges from ₹316k – ₹2m.